babylonchain/networks/bbn-test-4/integration/staking-backend.md

 (described later) which collects their signatures before forwarding the fully signed transaction to Bitcoin.
-Note that the unbonding transaction requires the staker's signature, so the covenant committee can not consume the staking transaction without the staker's approval.
+Note that the unbonding transaction requires the staker's signature, so the covenant committee cannot consume the staking transaction without the staker's approval.

+The list of covenant emulation committee members is a global parameter, and the signer servers are shared among all instances of the staking back-ends.

 ## Back-End Staking System Components